EulenisT/EulenisT/README.md

 ## About me

-Hi!
-Welcome to my GitHub.
+Hi!👋 Welcome to my GitHub.
 I'm a student in 3rd year of computer science with a specialization in application development.

 I have developed several projects in different programming languages, all in a strictly academic environment.
 I'm really interested in web development, specifically in front-end design and development.
 My goal is to be able to keep learning every day in the world of computer science.
 <br>

-📫 Contact me at : eulenistaraz@gmail.com

 <!--
 **EulenisT/EulenisT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.